Indigenous peoples of the Caribbean: The term and context of the Ciboney (Siboney)

 Ciboney (also Siboney) is a term preferred in Cuban historic contexts for the neo-Taíno nations of Cuba.

-Our knowledge of the Cuban indigenous cultures which are often, but less precisely, lumped into a category called Taíno (Caribbean Island Arawak) comes from early Spanish sources, oral traditions and considerable archeological evidence.
+Our knowledge of the Cuban Indigenous cultures which are often, but less precisely, lumped into a category called Taíno (Caribbean Island Arawak) comes from early Spanish sources, oral traditions and considerable archeological evidence.
 The Spanish found that most Cuban peoples were, for the most part, living peacefully in tidy towns and villages grouped into numerous principalities called Cacicazgos with an almost feudal social structure (see Bartolomé de las Casas).
 They were ruled by leaders called Caciques.
 Cuba was divided into Guanahatabey, Ciboney-Taíno (here neo-Taíno), and Classical (High) Taíno.
 Some of western Cuba was Guanahatabey and some Siboney (see below).

 Taíno-like cultures controlled most of Cuba, dividing it into cacicazgos or principalities.
 Granberry, Vescelius (2004), and other contemporary authors only consider the cacicazgo of Baracoa as Classical or High Taíno.
 Cuban cacicazgos including Bayaquitiri, Macaca, Bayamo, Camagüey, Jagua, Habana y Haniguanica are considered neo-Taíno.
 These principalities are considered to have various affinities to contemporary Taíno and neo-Taíno cultures from Puerto Rico and Hispaniola, but are generally believed to have been somewhat different.

 Ethnic/cultural derivatives

 Guajiros and Jibaros

 The common name given to the rural inhabitants of Cuba is guajiros.
-Del Campo implies that quajiros are "native-born whites" and states that in Puerto Rico "the influence of the indigenous population is more marked than that of the native populations in Cuba".
+Del Campo implies that quajiros are "native-born whites" and states that in Puerto Rico "the influence of the Indigenous population is more marked than that of the native populations in Cuba".

-In Puerto Rico, the rural inhabitants are called Jibaros.
-The term jíbaro, according to the Catholic online encyclopedia, is also the name of a tribal group in South America, it meant "mountain men."
-Jíbaro means "People of the Forest" in the Taíno language.
-So the term obviously came with them as they immigrated from South America.
-However "jíbaro" – as is used in Puerto Rico, is not used the same in Cuba or the Dominican Republic, which were populated with the very same Taíno people.

-In Cuba the word jibaro is used to denote something wild or untamed, such as "perros jibaros " or wild dogs.

 Guajiro nation

-The term Guajira/Guajiro, also refers to indigenous Arawak nation of the Guajira Peninsula between Venezuela and Colombia.
+The term Guajira/Guajiro, also refers to Indigenous Arawak nation of the Guajira Peninsula between Venezuela and Colombia.
 For a small compendium of myths of this Nation please see:

 de Cora, Maria Manuela 1972.
 Kuai-Mare.
 Mitos Aborígenes de Venezuela.
 Monte Avila Editores Caracas.